procore/registrar/README.md

 ### Mount the engine and register the callback route:
   Add

-    `mount Registrar::Engine, at: "/sessions"`

-  and

     get "/auth/google/callback", to: "registrar/sessions#create"
+    mount Registrar::Engine, at: "/"

   to your `config/routes.rb` file

 ### Setup the authorize filter
+  Add

+    include Registrar::SessionsHelper

+    helper_method :current_user

+    before_action :authorize

-  Add `include Registrar::SessionsHelper` to your ApplicationController
+  to your `app/controllers/application_controller.rb` file

-  Then set a before\_action: `before_action :authorize`

-  Now every request that doesn't specifically ignore that before\_action will require the user be logged in!
+  Now every request will require the user be logged in!

 ### You're done!
-Now you should have easy authentication logic, with the familiar `current\_user` method available to you.
+Now you should now have automagical authentication logic, and a `current_user` method available to you in all your controllers.

-Start a rails server and visit localhost:3000/sessions to authorize!
+Start a rails server and visit localhost:3000/sessions/new to authorize!